 SPOOKINESS, AGGRESSION AND MUSCLE PROBLEMS

 Rapidly growing pastures contain high levels of potassium and low levels of magnesium.
-While not proven in horses, excessive potassium can reduce the absorption of magnesium and increase magnesium excretion from the body in other animal species including humans.
-This reduced magnesium absorption, increased magnesium excretion and an already low level of magnesium in the pasture is thought to be causing chronic magnesium deficiency in horses.
-Young rapidly growing pastures can also contain high levels of nitrate which also increase magnesium excretion from the body.
+While not proven in horses, excessive potassium can reduce the absorption of magnesium (possibly through its effect on the DCAD, or cation, anion difference of this diet which can then affect tissue sensitivity to parathyroid hormone) and increase magnesium excretion from the body.
+This effect is observed in other animal species including humans.
+This reduced magnesium absorption, increased magnesium excretion and an already low level of magnesium in the pasture is thought to cause chronic magnesium deficiency in horses.
+Young rapidly growing pastures can also contain high levels of nitrate which also increases magnesium excretion from the body.
 Other factors associated with some pastures including low levels of selenium and a high phytoestrogen content in clover dominant pastures can also exacerbate magnesium deficiency.

 Perhaps the condition that has received the most attention in association with spring and autumn pastures is laminitis.
 Green pastures use the process of photosynthesis to create non-structural carbohydrates (NSC) from sunshine, water and carbon dioxide.
 Under good growing conditions the plant uses these NSCs as fuel for its own growth.
 However if the plant is stressed in any way or subjected to temperatures too low for growth to occur over several days, these carbohydrates will continue to be produced and will accumulate in the plants leaf and stem tissue for later use.